HerambInamke/hf-gen/readme.md

 > **"Important context: The roast should be edgy and humorous but MUST AVOID any attacks on protected characteristics...
 The goal is to poke fun... not to cause genuine harm."**
 >
 > This is the safety layer.
 It sets the ethical boundaries and ensures the 'savage' roast doesn't cross the line into being genuinely offensive or harmful.

+# Zero-Shot Prompting

+## What is Zero-shot Prompting?

+Zero-shot prompting asks the model to perform a task using only clear instructions and constraints—without providing any examples or demonstrations.
+It relies on the model's vast pre-trained knowledge to understand the intent of the request and execute it correctly.

+## How it’s used in SavageScript

+The model is instructed to generate a roast and a compliment in a strict JSON format based only on the instructions.
+No examples are included in the prompt, forcing the model to rely on its general understanding of "roast," "compliment," and "JSON" to complete the task.

+## SavageScript (Zero-shot Prompt)

+**Task:** Generate a witty, personalized roast and a sincere, uplifting compliment based on the user's input.

+**Constraints:**

+- The model must rely entirely on its pre-trained knowledge.
+- No examples are provided.
+- **Format:** Return a single JSON object with exactly two keys: `"roast"` and `"compliment"`.
+Do not include any extra text before or after the JSON.

+**Input:**
+- user_description= "I am always anxious."

+**Note:** No examples are provided; the model must adhere strictly to the task and format instructions.